What happened to Obama Runtz?

 The origins of Obama Runtz

 The viral video stars an unknown young man in Atlanta’s Magnolia Park Apartments warning his social media followers of a local hustler.
-The man was repping rapper Lil’ Baby and pushing a brand of exotic weed he’d never heard of.
+The man was repping rapper Lil Baby and pushing a brand of exotic weed the young man had never heard of.

 Understandably, social media couldn’t get enough of the video.
 Whether it was a true story or just for laughs, the name instantly became a hit.

-Newsweek hilariously tried to place the term into context for political followers who didn’t understand why it was trending under politics on Twitter, but the only answer was that the youth had taken it and ran.
+Newsweek hilariously tried to place the term into context for political followers who didn’t understand why it was trending under politics on Twitter.
+The only answer was that the youth took an innocent meme and ran with it.

 Obama Runtz hits the streets